philip-L/AlgoTrading/README.md

 Part 2 (udacity capstone):
 - LSTM model as a stock price indicator

 LSTM is a model great for regression which was perfect to create a simple stock price indicator.
+It predicted close to the actual values in the case I tested with.
+The model could be explored further, for example I expect if there is greater short-term volatility it would perform less well.

 ## Acknowledgements